Kyoto Aquarium Complete Guide: A Perfect Location Within Walking Distance of Kyoto Station, Surrounded by Nature

 The aquarium is divided into ten zones themed on Kyoto’s rich natural environments and ecosystems.
 From the headwaters of the Kamo River to the mysterious world of the sea, experience the drama of life woven by diverse creatures.

-1. “The River of Kyoto” – Kyoto’s Gentle Streams Where Japanese Giant Salamanders Dwell
+1. “The River of Kyoto” – Gentle Streams Exhibiting Japanese Giant Salamanders

-View the Japanese giant salamander—the world’s largest amphibian—up close in a large exhibit.
-One tank reproduces the upper, middle, and lower reaches of the Yura River, where char, yamame, dace, carp, and others swim.
+View the Japanese giant salamander—the world’s largest amphibian and a Special Natural Monument—up close.
+The exhibit also houses Chinese giant salamanders and hybrids.
+One tank reproduces the upper, middle, and lower reaches of the Yura River, where char, yamame, dace, carp, and other fish swim.

 The aquarium’s star attraction—the majestic Japanese giant salamander gliding through the water